Horace Grant

-Horace Junior Grant Sr. (born July 4, 1965) is an American former professional basketball player who is a special advisor for Michael Reinsdorf, the president and chief operating officer of the Chicago Bulls.
+Horace Junior Grant Sr. (born July 4, 1965) is an American former professional basketball player who is a special advisor to Michael Reinsdorf, the president and chief operating officer of the Chicago Bulls.
 He played college basketball for the Clemson Tigers before playing professionally in the National Basketball Association (NBA), where he became a four-time champion, winning three championships with the Chicago Bulls and one championship with the Los Angeles Lakers.
 Horace is the twin brother of former NBA player Harvey Grant.
 Horace made an NBA All-Star Game in 1994.

 Early life

 Grant was born on July 4, 1965, in Augusta, Georgia.
 He and his twin brother, Harvey, grew up in Hancock County, Georgia, and attended school in Sparta, Georgia.

 College career

 Grant attended Clemson University, where he was a member of Pi Kappa Alpha.
 With the Tigers, he became the first player in ACC history to lead the league in scoring (21.0 average), rebounding (9.6) and field goal shooting (70.8 percent).
 In 1987, Grant helped lead Clemson to the NCAA Tournament and was named ACC Player of the Year, becoming the first Clemson player to receive that honor.